“Pregnancy is a gift from heaven.”

 But pregnancy is a gift!
-So far be it from me to complain about my inability to walk more than 10 feet without my thigh bones flying out of my hip sockets.
+So, far be it for me to complain about my inability to walk more than 10 feet without my thigh bones flying out of my hip sockets.
 I made peace with my pregnant walking gait, which, no matter what type of surface I was walking on, made me look like I was trying not to fall off a balance beam.
 I convinced myself I was happy to surrender my aspirations of being a pregnancy yogi like Madonna in The Next Best Thing.

 Yep, happy as a clam.

-Umm, speaking of clams, for those women who non-sarcastically enjoy pregnancy so enthusiastically, can we discuss the smells Why does no one discuss the smells?
+Umm, speaking of clams, for those women who non-sarcastically enjoy pregnancy so enthusiastically, can we discuss the smells?
+Why does no one discuss the smells?
 I am not talking about food smells being extra potent when you’re pregnant.
 Everybody already knows about that.
 I’m talking about the other smells.
 I know there’s some sort of shift that happens to make our body chemicals go all haywire during pregnancy, and I just want to say for the record that I sincerely did not enjoy the unusual odors emanating from my person.
 There was no time during my pregnancy when I could not smell myself.
 I became paranoid that I dragged with me a thick cloud of pregnancy vapor, like Linus from Peanuts, except I smelled like I was hiding cupcakes in my vagina.